rust-lang/book/nostarch/chapter19.md

 We keep the assertion that the `mid` index is within the slice [3].
 Then we get to the unsafe code [4]: the `slice::from_raw_parts_mut` function takes a raw pointer and a length, and it creates a slice.
-We use this function to create a slice that starts from `ptr` and is `mid` items long [5].
+We use it to create a slice that starts from `ptr` and is `mid` items long [5].
 Then we call the `add` method on `ptr` with `mid` as an argument to get a raw pointer that starts at `mid`, and we create a slice using that pointer and the remaining number of items after `mid` as the length [6].

 The function `slice::from_raw_parts_mut` is unsafe because it takes a raw pointer and must trust that this pointer is valid.
 The `add` method on raw